Peter Lombard: Priesthood and Bishop of Paris

 Lombard's time as bishop was brief.
-Lombard died on either 21 or 22 July 1160.
-As to his administrative style or objectives little can be ascertained, since he left behind so few episcopal acta.
+Lombard died on either 21 or 22 August 1160 in Paris.
+As to his administrative style or objectives, little can be ascertained, since he left behind so few episcopal acta.
 He was succeeded by Maurice de Sully, the builder of the Cathedral of Notre Dame.

+Death and legacy

 Lombard's tomb in the church of Saint-Marcel in Paris was destroyed during the French Revolution, but a transcription of his epitaph survives.

+Because of the wide influence of the Sentences in medieval universities, Lombard was often identified by a scholastic accolade: Magister Sententiarum ('"master of the Sentences').

 Writings

 Peter Lombard wrote commentaries on the Psalms and the Pauline epistles; however, his most famous work by far was Libri Quatuor Sententiarum, or the Four Books of Sentences, which became the standard textbook of theology at the medieval universities.
 From the 1220s until the 16th century, no work of Christian literature, except for the Bible itself, was commented upon more frequently.
-All the major medieval thinkers, from Albert the Great and Thomas Aquinas to William of Ockham and Gabriel Biel, were influenced by it.
+Even Thomas Aquinas' Summa Theologiae, written around 1270, would not eclipse the Sentences in importance until around the 16th century.
+All the major medieval thinkers in western Europe, from Albert the Great and Thomas Aquinas to William of Ockham and Gabriel Biel, were influenced by it.
 Even the young Martin Luther still wrote glosses on the Sentences, and John Calvin quoted from it over 100 times in his Institutes.

-Though the Four Books of Sentences formed the framework upon which four centuries of scholastic interpretation of Christian dogma was based, rather than a dialectical work itself, the Four Books of Sentences is a compilation of biblical texts, together with relevant passages from the Church Fathers and many medieval thinkers, on virtually the entire field of Christian theology as it was understood at the time.
-Peter Lombard's magnum opus stands squarely within the pre-scholastic exegesis of biblical passages, in the tradition of Anselm of Laon who taught through quotations from authorities.
+The Four Books of Sentences formed the framework upon which four centuries of scholastic interpretation of Western Christian dogma was based; however, rather than being a dialectical work itself, the Four Books of Sentences is a compilation of biblical texts, together with relevant passages from the Church Fathers and many medieval thinkers.
+It covered virtually the entire field of Christian theology as it was understood at the time.
+Peter Lombard's magnum opus stands squarely within the pre-scholastic exegesis of biblical passages, in the tradition of Anselm of Laon, who taught through quotations from authorities.
 It stands out as the first major effort to bring together commentaries on the full range of theological issues, arrange the material in a systematic order, and attempt to reconcile them where they appeared to defend different viewpoints.
 The Sentences starts with the Trinity in Book I, moves on to creation in Book II, treats Christ, the saviour of the fallen creation, in Book III, and deals with the sacraments, which mediate Christ's grace, in Book IV.